 I have written about both of my first two children’s birth stories and I absolutely love having all the details written down for myself and for my kids to read about the day they were born.
 And who doesn’t love a good birth story?
 This was my absolute best and fastest labor, as well as my first unmedicated one, and I don’t think I could have dreamed up a better birth than this.
 It honestly feels like an answered prayer since it was such a big desire of mine to have a natural birth that brought me closer to my Heavenly Parents, Jesus Christ, and my women ancestors before me.
+There are a dozen reasons I chose to go for a natural birth that I am hoping to write in a separate blog post but essentially I wanted to feel that connection to my mind and body and experience in its fullest the privileged gift I have as a woman to birth life given to me from my Creator.
 I am so grateful for the birth that I had and I don’t want to forget a single thing.
-So be ready for a long-winded story.
+So be ready for a long-winded, all-the-details story.

 The Name Juniper & It’s Biblical Meaning